rwpsychology/Psychology/README.md

 - Apathy (minor): The pawn becomes lethargic and will frequently wander around instead of working.
 They cannot be manually assigned to tasks or drafted while apathetic. (idea credit twoski)
 - Histrionic (minor): The pawn desperately seeks attention and validation, wandering around the colony trying to talk to people.
 Occasionally, they will flirt with someone or propose to their partner.
 Socialite pawns have the greatest chance to break this way, followed by Lechers.

+**New Illnesses**
+- Anxiety: Pawns with this illness can have panic attacks, more frequent the worse their anxiety is.
+Severe anxiety also increases a pawn's mental break threshold, makes it more difficult for them to talk, and causes them to sleep more often.
+Long-term treatment can reduce anxiety to a level where it does not interfere with a pawn's daily routine.
+The younger the pawn, the more likely they are to develop anxiety and the more severe it is likely to be.
+Pawns can also develop anxiety after having a mental break.

+**New Treatments**
+- Some traits can be treated by assigning them a bill through the Operations screen.
+If successful, they will gain a status effect that nullifies the trait, at the cost of being a little more on edge.
+It must be maintained through use of good medicine, or they may lapse.
+- Pyromaniac: Will no longer go on fire-starting sprees.
+- Chemical interest/fascination: Will no longer go on drug binges.

+**New Drugs**
+- Methadone: An opioid used to treat drug addiction.
+Barely addictive itself, it is useful for keeping colonists functional while they are suffering from withdrawal.
+Cheap and easy to manufacture.

 **Miscellaneous**
 - Kinsey scale: Instead of using up trait slots for sexualities, pawns are assigned a rating on the Kinsey scale which governs their romantic interactions.
 They'll also remember the sexualities of people they've attempted to romance, and avoid it in the future if they are incompatible.
 - Empathy: Non-Bleeding Heart pawns incur slightly smaller mood penalties for thoughts that Bleeding Heart pawns get more upset about.
 - Romance: Non-Lecher pawns will not attempt to romance pawns who are in a good relationship, and the likelihood of non-Lecher pawns in a relationship to attempt to romance other pawns is influenced by the strength of their relationship.
 - Social Traits: Pawns will not be affected by social traits relating to appearance if they can't see, or by social traits relating to talking if they can't hear.
 Pawns whose social traits involve talking also won't affect others with them if they can't talk.
 - Arresting: Pawns now have a "peaceful arrest chance" stat based on their Social skill, which is used when determining whether someone refuses arrest.
-- Pyromaniacs: Pyromaniacs can now be treated by assigning them a bill through the Operations screen.
-If successful, they will gain the "recovering pyromaniac" status effect, during which they will not go on fire-starting sprees, at the cost of being a little more on edge.
-It must be maintained through use of good medicine, or they may lapse.

 **COMPATIBILITY**
 - Place Psychology as low in your load order as possible, and it will disable its features for compatibility with other mods.